gustavo89587/detection-fidelity-score/README.md

 The goal is to ship detections that remain operationally reliable over time, with explicit validation gates and governance tiers — rather than maximizing coverage at the expense of analyst trust.

+## Reference Implementation

+The official DFS Reference Implementation is maintained separately to preserve structural integrity and version alignment.

+This repository contains the specification and discipline.

+Implementation details are maintained under the official DFS Core repository.

 ## Maintainer

 Detection Fidelity Score (DFS) was originally formulated and is actively maintained by Gustavo Okamoto.